Vitor2209/Clone-X/README.md

-# 🐦 X (Twitter) Clone — Front-end

-A **front-end clone of X (formerly Twitter)** built **from scratch** using only **HTML, CSS, and Vanilla JavaScript**, focused on:
-- real platform-like features
-- consistent experience across **desktop and mobile**
-- clean and scalable code, ready for future backend integration

-👉 This is a **100% front-end project**, no frameworks used.

----

-## 🚀 Demo
-> Open the project locally using **Live Server** (VS Code) for the best experience.

----

-## 🧠 Features

-### 🏠 Feed
-- Create posts (text, image, or video)
-- Character counter (280)
-- New posts appear at the top of the feed
-- Like / unlike with counter
-- Share (copy post reference)
-- Threads (reply to posts)
-- **For You / Following** tabs

-### 👤 Profile
-- Profile view
-- Editable name, username, and bio
-- Tabs: Posts, Replies, Media, and Likes
-- Dynamic avatar

-### 🔍 Search
-- Search posts by text
-- Search users by `@username`

-### 💬 Messages
-- Simple chat system
-- Messages stored in `localStorage`

-### 🔔 Notifications
-- Automatic notifications
-- Mark notifications as read

-### ⚙️ Settings
-- Edit profile
-- Toggle theme (Dark / Light)
-- Reset application data

-### 📱 Mobile
-- Side drawer navigation
-- Fixed bottom navigation bar
-- All desktop features available on mobile

----

-## 🛠️ Technologies Used

-- **HTML5**
-- **CSS3**
-  - Flexbox
-  - Grid
-  - Media Queries
-- **JavaScript (Vanilla JS)**
-- **LocalStorage** for data persistence
-- No frameworks or external libraries

----

-## 📂 Project Structure
+🐦 X (Twitter) Clone — Front-End

+A fully responsive X (formerly Twitter) clone, built from scratch using pure HTML, CSS, and Vanilla JavaScript.
+This project focuses on recreating core social media features while maintaining clean structure, performance, and scalability.

+📌 About the Project

+This project simulates a modern social media platform, inspired by X (Twitter), with a strong focus on:

+Realistic user experience

+Clean and maintainable code

+Responsive design for all devices

+Front-end logic without external frameworks

+It was built entirely with vanilla technologies, demonstrating a deep understanding of front-end fundamentals.

+🚀 Features
+🏠 Feed

+Create posts (text, image, or video)

+Character counter (280 limit)

+New posts appear instantly at the top

+Like and unlike system with counter

+Share (copy post link)

+Threaded replies

+"For You" and "Following" tabs

+👤 Profile

+Profile page with editable data

+Update name, username, and bio

+Tabs for:

+Posts

+Replies

+Media

+Likes

+🔍 Search

+Search posts by keywords

+Search users by username

+💬 Messages

+Simple chat interface

+Messages stored in LocalStorage

+🔔 Notifications

+Automatic notifications

+Ability to mark notifications as read

+⚙️ Settings

+Edit profile information

+Toggle between Light / Dark mode

+Reset application data

+📱 Mobile Experience

+Fully responsive design

+Mobile navigation drawer

+Bottom navigation bar

+Optimized for all screen sizes

+🛠 Technologies Used

+HTML5

+CSS3

+Flexbox & Grid

+JavaScript (Vanilla)

+LocalStorage API

+⚠️ No frameworks or libraries were used in this project.

+📂 Project Structure
 /
 ├── index.html
 ├── stylesheets/
 │   ├── general.css
 │   └── index.css
 ├── scripts/
 │   └── index.js
 └── images/
     ├── icons_white/
     ├── profile-img/
     └── trending-img/

-yaml
-Copiar código

----

-## 💾 Data Persistence

-The following data is stored using **LocalStorage**:
-- Posts
-- Likes
-- Profile data
-- Messages
-- Notifications

-> ⚠️ Note: Videos use `blobURL` and may not persist after page reload (front-end limitation).

----

-## 📱 Responsiveness

-- Desktop
-- Tablet
-- Mobile

-The application behaves **consistently across all screen sizes**.

----

-## ▶️ How to Run

-1. Clone or download this repository
-2. Open the folder in **VS Code**
-3. Run with **Live Server**
-4. Enjoy 🎉

----

-## 🔮 Future Improvements

-- Authentication (login/logout)
-- Backend integration with Firebase or Supabase
-- Infinite scroll on the feed
-- Dynamic trends based on hashtags
-- Migration to React / Next.js

----

-## 👨‍💻 Author

-Developed by **Vitor Dutra Melo**
-Project created for learning, practice, and portfolio purposes.

----

-## 📄 License

-This project is for **educational purposes only**.
-It is not affiliated with or endorsed by **X (Twitter)**.
+💾 Data Persistence

+The application stores the following data using LocalStorage:

+Posts

+Likes

+User profile data

+Messages

+Notifications

+⚠️ Note: Video files use blob URLs, which may not persist after a page reload.

+▶️ How to Run the Project

+Clone or download the repository

+Open the project folder

+Open index.html with Live Server (recommended)

+Start exploring the application 🎉

+🔮 Future Improvements

+User authentication (login / register)

+Backend integration (Firebase or Supabase)

+Real-time updates

+Infinite scrolling feed

+Improved accessibility (a11y)

+👨‍💻 Author

+Vitor Dutra Melo
+Front-End Developer
+Built for learning, experimentation, and portfolio presentation.

+📄 License

+This project is for educational purposes only.
+It is not affiliated with or endorsed by X (Twitter).